Do you feel that frugality is a dying art?

-45. COMMUNITY INVOLVEMENT – Getting involved in your local community is a great way to meet new people, be more happy, give back to the community and enjoy yourself at the same time, without spending money.
+45. COMMUNITY INVOLVEMENT – Getting involved in your local community is a great way to meet new people, be happier, give back to the community and enjoy yourself at the same time, without spending money.

 46. GROW YOUR OWN FOOD – Even just a few herbs on a windowsill is a good start towards supplementing your budget with your own fresh produce.
 Organic food comes at a premium, but home grown organic food will save you money.